DAY TOURS FROM BUCHAREST TO TRY IN 2023

 Secret Romania offers the most popular day tours from Bucharest, and also custom-made trips.
 You can design your own trip combining several destinations around Bucharest.
 If you are interested in castles, in love with nature, curious to find the truth behind the legends or just willing to discover a part of Romania, we have an option for you.

-The secret story of Dracula is a perfect day trip from Bucharest for those who want to know who was the one that inspired the myth of Dracula.
+The secret story of Dracula is perfect for those who want to know who was the one who inspired the myth of Dracula.
 You will visit the Targoviste royal court and the Curtea de Arges monastery.
-If Poenari castle, the real castle of Dracula, is open you can climb the 1400 stairs to explore it or you can just see it from the road.
+If Poenari castle, the real castle of Dracula, is open, you can climb the 1400 stairs to explore it or you can just see it from the road.
 In the end, you will admire from outside a replica of Poenari in Bucharest.

-Peles castle, Bran castle and Brasov city tour
+Peles castle, Bran castle and Brasov medieval city

-Our most popular tour will take you to see Peles Castle, Bran Castle also known as Dracula’s castle and the medieval city of Brasov in one day trip from Bucharest.
+Our most popular excursion will take you to see Peles Castle, Bran Castle, known as Dracula’s castle and the medieval city of Brasov in one day.
 Enjoy this escape and discover the best-known castles in Romania and a medieval city that will charm your heart forever!

-When you visit Romania for a short period of time and you land at Henri Coanda airport near Bucharest, you can book a hotel in the capital of Romania and do some day trips from Bucharest.
-One or two days are enough to explore the city and you can do that on your own or with a guide.
-After that, you can start discovering Bucharest surroundings.
+When you want to come to Romania for a short period of time and you land at Henri Coanda airport, you can book a hotel in Bucharest and discover the attractions outside the city.
+One or two days are enough to visit Bucharest and you can do that on your own or with a guide.
+After that, you can start exploring its surroundings.

 Fortunately, there are quite a few attractions near Bucharest, known and less known, closer or further, but enough for many days.

-Here is a list of some places to visit near Bucharest and day tours from Bucharest to get you to those places:
+Here is a list of some places to visit outside Bucharest.

 Mogosoaia Palace and Snagov Monastery

-Placed in the north of the capital, these 2 places can be visited separately or together.
+Placed in the north of the capital, you can visit these 2 places separately or together.

 The Mogosoaia estate includes the palace and the surrounding park.
 If you want to stay in nature without driving a lot, the meadow from Mogosoaia is excellent for a picnic.
 The palace is located on the shore of the lake and can be visited inside to get a feeling of how people lived back then.